esteinig/geneD3/README.md

 ### Output
 ---

-The program outputs the visualization as HTML, which you can open in Chrome or Firefox.
+The program outputs the visualization as HTML, which can be opened in Chrome or Firefox.

-You can use [SVG Crowbar](http://nytimes.github.io/svg-crowbar/) to download the visualization from your browser as a static vector file - works in both Chrome and Firefox!
+[SVG Crowbar](http://nytimes.github.io/svg-crowbar/) can download the visualizatio as a static vector file - works in both Chrome and Firefox!

 ### Dependencies
 ---